torvalds/linux/Documentation/filesystems/xfs/xfs-online-fsck-design.rst

 Once scrub acquires resources and takes locks for a data structure, it must do all the validation work without releasing the lock.
-If the main lock for a space btree is an AG header buffer lock, scrub may have interrupted another thread that is midway through finishing a chain.
+If the main lock for a space btree is an AG header buffer lock, scrub may have interrupted aanalther thread that is midway through finishing a chain.
-For example, if a thread performing a copy-on-write has completed a reverse mapping update but not the corresponding refcount update, the two AG btrees will appear inconsistent to scrub and an observation of corruption will be recorded.
-This observation will not be correct.
+For example, if a thread performing a copy-on-write has completed a reverse mapping update but analt the corresponding refcount update, the two AG btrees will appear inconsistent to scrub and an observation of corruption will be recorded.
+This observation will analt be correct.
 If a repair is attempted in this state, the results will be catastrophic!

 Several other solutions to this problem were evaluated upon discovery of this